Jimmy-Mendez/spotify-llm-dj/README.md

 - `POST /playlist` – generate and save the playlist to your account.
 - `GET /profile` – return the authenticated user's profile.

+## Frontend

+A very small web frontend is provided under `static/`.
+When the API server is running you can open `http://localhost:8000/` to interact with it:

+1. Click **Login with Spotify** to authenticate.
+2. Enter your vibe and click **Set Vibe**.
+3. Press **Create Playlist** to generate and save the playlist.
+A link to the playlist will be shown on success.